-You must hold unclaimed personal property for 30 calendar days from the date it was found.
+You must generally hold unclaimed personal property for 30 calendar days from the date it was found.
 Unless the previous owner files a claim, title to the property vests in the Government after 30 days, and you may retain or dispose of the property in accordance with this part.
+However, see the following sections for handling of unclaimed personal property under specific circumstances.

-§ 102-41.125 May we retain unclaimed personal property for official use?
+§ 102-41.125 What choices do I have for retaining or disposing of unclaimed personal property?